-This study for the first time revealed increased levels of TGFBI in plasma samples of endometriosis patients and particulary those with minimal to mild endometriosis in comparison with controls.
-This is a first step in consideration of TGFBI as potential non-invasive biomarker for early stages of endometriosis.
-It also opens a path for new basic research studies to investigate importance of TGFBI in pathophysiology of endometriosis.
-Further studies are needed to confirm diagnostic potential of model based on TGFBI and CA-125 for non-invasive diagnosis of endometriosis.
+This study revealed for the first time increased TGFBI levels in plasma samples of endometriosis patients, particularly those with minimal to mild endometriosis, compared to controls.
+This is the first step in considering TGFBI as a potential non-invasive biomarker for early-stage endometriosis.
+It also opens a path for new basic research to investigate the importance of TGFBI in the pathophysiology of endometriosis.
+Further studies are needed to confirm the diagnostic potential of a model based on TGFBI and CA-125 for the non-invasive diagnosis of endometriosis.

 Study funding/competing interest(s):